 Hinduism is the main religion across Bali and it’s no different here.
 There are many temples and shrines throughout the town, with the most famous of all found in the village of Cemagi.

 The coast strip is dotted with many lava stone temples, some of them centuries old and important to the Balinese culture.
-The Tanah Lot temple is honoured by the Balinese and holds special significance in Balinese history.
+The Tanah Lot temple is honored by the Balinese and holds special significance in Balinese history.
 Literally meaning “Temple of the Sea”, the revered temple sits on a large offshore rock formation and at high tide is surrounded by the ocean.

 The temple dates back to the 16th century and the main deity is Dewa Baruna, a sea god.
 The temple is one of seven sea temples around Bali, which are important in Balinese mythology.

 Driving into the region of Canggu evokes a country feel.
 The traffic thins, the crazed pace of the southern tourist areas is left behind and there’s a definite change to the urban sprawl.
 Fields of rice, banana plantations, and old-style warungs (small local eateries) line the roadsides.
-Local homes are dotted among the new villas and boutique hotels which are popping up.
+Local homes are dotted among the new villas and boutique hotels that are popping up.
 Despite the changing scenery, Canggu retains a surfing town feel, reminiscent of the northern Sydney beaches back in the day.

 Living in Canggu